 1. Music Reduces Stress and Regulates Emotions

-According to the American Psychiatric Association, music therapy has been a consistent success in calming stress and soothing the nervous system.
-It affects brain regions related to mood, memory, and arousal, helping individuals shift from a state of anxiety to one of calm.
+According to an article on the American Psychiatric Association, by Reynolds (2023), music therapy has been a consistent success in calming stress and soothing the nervous system.
+It affects brain regions related to mood, memory and arousal, helping individuals shift from a state of anxiety to one of calm.

 Listening to slow, calming rhythms can lower heart rate and cortisol levels responsible for stress.
 This means music a simple but powerful tool to help regulate emotions in daily life.